Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_3/README.md

     animateTotla: true,
     ```

 2. Click *File* > *Live Preview*.
-The `runRealTimeReport` function grabs to total from the data, places it in the `#total` page element, and animates it using a JQuery plugin.
+The `report.run` function grabs to total from the data, places it in the `#total` page element, and animates it using a JQuery plugin.

 Changing the table to a line graph
 -----

 This report looks at the last 15 minutes of data so let's use it to power a line graph.

 1. Before we modify this report, let's make a copy of it.
-Copy the `runRealTimeReport` function call and
+Copy the instance of `var report = new RealTimeReport();` and the `report.run` function call and
    paste it directly below itself.
 We will use it in the next steps.

 2. Modify the `dataElement` and `dataElementType` parameters of the block you just copied to: